teach-plt/plt-errata/README.md

 p.
 74, lines 1-3: Use `s` instead of `x` as variable name for statement.

+p.
+75-76: Use `Void` instead of `Object` as the generic type parameter for `arg`.
+Change affects several code snippets and the text that describes it.

+p.
+78: It is bad practice to catch `Throwable`, as it includes fatal JVM errors like `OutOfMemoryError` and `StackOverflowError`.
+To catch all checked exceptions, `catch (Exception e)` should be used.

 ### Chapter 5, Interpreters

 p.
 82: Rule `γ ⊢ x ⇓ v`: The `v` is type-set in the wrong font.